-39. (a) Cash-rents.--Except in the Atraf, the area under cish rents was Landlords' receipts.
-Except in the Atraf, the area under cish rents was too small for them to be of any practical use for purposes of assessment.
+39. (a) Cash-rents. --Except in the Atraf, the area under cush rents was Landlords' receipts. too small for them to be of any practical use for purposes of assessment.
 They showed, however, that a large rise had occurred in the letting value of land since settlement.